patconnole/openc2_companion/README.md

 You've read *most of* the OpenC2 specs, and even wrote a quick Consumer to try out.
 Now what?

 Well, here is an informal guide to the knitty-gritty of OpenC2.
-Before jumping into a lot of text, it will help to see the basic format of Commands and Responses:
+Before jumping in to a lot of text, it will help to see the basic format of Commands and Responses:

 **Command Payload**
 ```